Nyctophilus

 Nyctophilus is a genus of the vespertilionids or vesper bats.
 They are often termed Australian big-eared bats or long-eared bats, as the length of their ears often greatly exceeds that of the head.
-This genus occurs in the New Guinean-Australian region.
+They are sometimes colloquially called “Monbats”.:This genus occurs in the New Guinean-Australian region.

 Taxonomy

 The first description of the genus was published in 1821 by William Elford Leach.
 The name Nyctophilus means night-loving and is derived from the combination of Ancient Greek nyktos and philos.

 The type species of the genus is Nyctophilus geoffroyi, the lesser long-eared bat.

 A monograph on the genus, published by Robert Fisher Tomes in 1858, cited two earlier descriptions, the species assumed by Tomes as the type for Nyctophilus geoffroyi, Leach, and incorporated the similar Vespertilio timoriensis Geoffroy as a new generic combination.
 Two new species were also named, Nyctophilus gouldi and Nyctophilus unicolor, both based on specimens supplied by John Gould.

 The availability of the name Nyctophilus timoriensis is uncertain and recognised or excluded in some treatments, following a revision and new taxa published in 2009.
 This followed the 2008 publication of unknown taxa noted as Nyctophilus sp., subspecies of T. timoriensis or new and separate species.

 An arrangement within the family Vespertilionidae, the common evening bats, separates the genus to the subfamilial taxon Vespertilioninae and the tribe Nyctophilini, allied to the monotypic genus of Pharotis imogene, a species also found in New Guinea.

 A taxon proposed in 1968, Lamingtona McKean & Calaby, is a synonym for the genus.
 An attempt to reclassify the group as Barbastellus Gray, 1829, which the author John Edward Gray later revised to include a type in 1831, is also synonymous with Nyctophilus Leach, 1821.

 The relationships between the species were first outlined in 1941, an arrangement that identified four interspecific groups.
 One of these alliances was the problematic timoriensis group, including the dubiously named N. timoriensis with N. major, N. sherrini and N. gouldi.
 Three other groups were named although with slight descriptions: bifax group (bifax and daedalus); geoffroyi group (with australis, pacificus, unicolor and pallescens); and microtis group (microtis, bicolor and walkeri).